-Did you know that refusing a DUI test in Minnesota can cost you your drivers’ license?
-The attorneys at O’Keeffe O’Brien Lyson Foss are here to further inform you about the details of Minnesota DUI laws.
+There are many state-by-state differences when it comes to DUI laws.
+Did you know that refusing a DUI test in Minnesota can cost you your drivers license?
+The attorneys at O’Keeffe O’Brien Lyson Foss are here to help you understand the details of Minnesota DUI laws.

 Minnesota’s Implied Consent law states that any driver arrested for driving under the influence of alcohol or drugs must take a chemical test (blood, urine or breathalyzer) to determine level of intoxication.
 If a driver refuses to take a chemical test, they will automatically lose their license for one year.